These are bizarre, colourful, lively heritage events taking place in superb, exotic

 desert music, international musicians, camels, dance and sword play

 in stunning surroundings.
 The most remote music festival in the world.
+More info and for 2016 go to the official website, the above.
 Mali

 International Kite Festival.
 A